maxtheman/demo-htmx-nodejs/readme.md

 - https://litestream.io/guides/docker/ This would be a good first step for backups, and a stepping stone on the journey to litefs.
 - Testing framework?
 Didn't bother setting up tests for this.
 Bun comes with bun:test, probably use that.
 - Typescript
+- Caching implementation -- didn't get to this yet

 ## Going faster